 If you’re organised use Cleartrip to book seats for you in advance, they are a fabulous company who deal with all the annoying things like booking train tickets in India.

 Then write to me and tell me how I can be organised like you.

 Normal Government bus.

 The red ones with millions of bodies hanging out of the windows.
-Leaves at 6 am and takes roughly 12 hours.
+Leaves at 6 am and will take roughly 12 hours.
 This local bus is your cheapest option, but I just couldn’t face it.
-It’s a long way to go with a groin in your face or experiencing people trying to edge you gradually out of the moving bus.
+It’s a long way to go with a groin in your face.

 You can hire a car of course, but we haven’t got a deathwish, so we didn’t bother.
 Just being a bus passenger on the Indian roads is enough to give me a heart attack, I can’t imagine being in the driver’s seat and seeing one of those maniacs in a bus veering towards me.